ferrous-systems/why-ferrocene/src/support.md

 * The Source Code is MIT/Apache-2.0
 * The [Ferrocene Language Specification] is MIT/Apache-2.0
-* You can even read the Qualification Documents in source form
+* You can even [read the Qualification Documents] right now

 [Ferrocene Language Specification]: https://spec.ferrocene.dev
+[read the Qualification Documents]: https://public-docs.ferrocene.dev/main/index.html

 ## And you sell?